Run Fatboy Run: Plot

 Whit continues, but is taken to the hospital after feeling pain in his leg.
-Libby goes to the hospital to look for Dennis, but finds Whit, who claims loudly that his injuries are the result of Dennis deliberately tripping him.
-The doctor tells him he is not actually injured and has only "hit the wall".
+Libby and Jake go to the hospital to look for Dennis, but instead find Whit, who claims loudly that his injuries are the result of Dennis deliberately tripping him.
+The doctor tells him he is not actually injured and has only "hit the wall", something Whit often used to try and intimidate Dennis into quitting.
 Jake is playing with Whit's hospital bed, and to Libby's disgust, Whit calls him a "little shit".

 Dennis has in fact refused to be transported to the hospital or even get medical attention and is continuing the race well into the afternoon and evening with a sprained ankle, accompanied by a growing group of supporters, including Gordon and Mr. Ghoshdastidar.
 A panting Dennis almost "hits the wall", but after an emotional epiphany, his goal to complete the race is restored.
 Later at Whit's house, Libby, Jake and Whit watch a television replay of the Whit/Dennis altercation, as the replay shows that in fact Whit had deliberately tripped Dennis and had fallen over because Dennis pulled him down as he was falling.

 As Whit tries to justify his behaviour, he blurts out his intentions to have Libby and Jake move to Chicago with him.
 A fed-up Libby puts the engagement ring on a table, telling Whit "nobody's perfect" and storms out with Jake.
 The two go to meet Dennis as he arrives at the finish line.
 Dennis falls over just metres from the finish line and cannot get up until he sees Libby and Jake calling to him, at which point he gets up, sprints to the finish and collapses in their arms.

 Some time later, notably healthier and fully recovered from his injuries, Dennis calls at Libby's house to pick up Jake.
 He says that he has something to ask her, but is interrupted by Jake, and says he'll talk to her later.
 However, just after she shuts the door, he knocks again and asks her on a date.
 She accepts.